 While you may be visiting with the express purpose of seeing 30 films in two days, or perhaps you are fortunate enough to have been invited to one of the notorious parties, the following recommendations are actually assuming neither of these scenarios.
 Here are some thoughts for someone less “in the know.”

 If you do want to catch a film or two, you can find the full timetable here .
 The films run all day, starting as early as 8 am and continue showing until late.
 T ickets are limited, but there is usually something available even last minute.

 Keep in mind that this requires an expedition over to the Lido.
 Therefore, while you are there, we also recommend exploring the island, which too often goes undiscovered.
 As you arrive at the Vaporetto stop of Lido, make a turn right to head towards Alberoni and Pelestrina.
 There, you can find several bars and restaurants, as well as the better beaches.

 Alternatively, turning left will take you towards San Nicelli, which is Lido’s very own airport.
 This is also the location for many parties during the festival, as well as carnival and the opening and closing of the Biennale.

 - It may be worth renting a bike, which you can find right outside the Vaporetto stop.

 - There are Vaporettos all night, but after midnight they go less frequently.

 The film festival in Venice central can also be enjoyed as there are many open air cinemas that take place in the Campos during this period.

-However, you will also need to make reservations for many more restaurants, because although the main focus of festival draws everyone to the Lido, there are tangibly more people in general.
-Alternatively, you can avoid the hassle altogether and ask Truly Venice to prepare a one of kind dinner for you and family or friends in your own apartment, take a look here.
+However, you will also have a greater need to make reservations for restaurants due to the high volume of visitors during this period.
+(Even though the main focus of festival draws everyone to the Lido, there are tangibly more people in general.)
+Alternatively, you can avoid the hassle altogether and ask Truly Venice to prepare a one-of-kind dinner for you and family or friends in your own apartment.
+Take a look here !